Information for customers

 Financial support is available for people wanting to upgrade their heating

-Consumers can check if their home is suitable for a heat pump by using the Government’s online assessor tool.
+Consumers can check if their home is suitable for a heat pump by using the UK Government’s online assessor tool.

 Visit a heat pump